 This is a critical phase specifically for travel photographers who can easily spend weeks away from civilization.
 It is essential to keep digital images safe on the road.

-Requirements: The requirements for traveling external hard drives are compactness, low energy consumption, and durability.
+Requirements: The requirements for travel portable drives are compactness, low energy consumption, and durability.

 Area #2: External Back-up Drives